-Cross-sectoral collaborations should focus on aligning the right resources and services to the specific needs of individuals and vulnerable communities, and should focus on ensuring the most appropriate responders - in many cases, non-police personnel such as crisis workers or other mental health professionals - are paired with individuals at the earliest possible points of intervention.
-While police officers play a critical role in keeping communities safe and healthy, we have seen from the case studies showcased here that law enforcement is often not the best suited entity to respond to an incident when someone in the community experiences a mental health crises or distress.
-Fortunately, there are a range of new and innovative policing approaches that are currently being tested, with much that we can learn from these programs as we pave the way forward.
+Cross-sectoral collaborations should focus on aligning the right resources and services to the specific needs of individuals and vulnerable communities, and should focus on ensuring the most appropriate responders - in many cases, non-police personnel such as social workers or mental health professionals - are paired with individuals at the earliest possible points of intervention.
+While police officers play a critical role in keeping communities safe and healthy, we have seen from the case studies showcased here, that law enforcement is often not the best suited entity to respond to an incident when someone in the community experiences a mental health crises or distress.
+Fortunately, there are a range of new and innovative policing approaches that are currently being trailed and there is much that we can learn from these programs as we pave the way forward.